physimals/hcp-asl/README.md

 FreeSurfer must be installed to enable boundary-based registration (BBR).
 The environment variable `FREESURFER_HOME` must be set.

 ## Installation
 It is advised that the pipeline is installed in a conda environment.
-Python >= 3.9 is required.
-Note that some dependencies require cython and numpy to be installed prior to installing the hcp-asl package, for example following the steps below.
+Python >= 3.9 is required, for example following the steps below.

 ```
-conda create -n hcpasl python=3.11 cython 'numpy>=1.25'
+conda create -n hcpasl python=3.11
 conda activate hcpasl
 pip install git+https://github.com/physimals/hcp-asl.git
 ```